UglyWillDuckling/diamond-mine/Emerald/emerald/Efforts/tasks/dev/Explore quick add plugin/FEATURE REQUEST Suggestions from existing field values.md

 My Specification:
 I'm not super familiar yet with the obsidian API, I've just been building small tools for linking together different workflows offered by different plugins.
 So it's possible there's a more performant way to get the values, as I didn't think about the dataview field:: syntax, or that the info might be cached in a more easy to access way.

-Essentially, I just get all markdown files from the vault, and loop over them, checking their frontmatter for the <variable> provided.
+Essentially, I just get all markdown files from the vault, and loop over them, checking their frontmatter for the  provided.
 It's definitely a brute force method, but I was more keen on getting the new syntax working than finding the optimal solution at this stage.

 [![qaptoR](https://avatars.githubusercontent.com/u/40372043?u=b055172e11081867f1f1ff96ecbeba35afab71f0&v=4&size=80)](https://github.com/qaptoR)